Dura Supreme announces expansion with new manufacturing plant In Statesville

-Dura Supreme Cabinetry has announced a multi-million-dollar initiative to launch manufacturing operations in Statesville, which the company expects the 300,000 square-foot manufacturing site to create 200 new jobs in the first few years including cabinet making, furniture making, finishing, woodworking and machining skills.
+Dura Supreme Cabinetry has announced a multimillion-dollar initiative to launch manufacturing operations in Statesville.
+The company expects the 300,000-square-foot manufacturing site to create 200 new jobs in the first few years.
+Those jobs will include cabinet making, furniture making, finishing, woodworking and machining skills.

-In its press release, the company said the North Carolina facility will enable Dura Supreme to meet growing demand with a regional manufacturing site, expanded manufacturing capacity, and advantageous delivery times.
+In its news release, the company said the North Carolina facility will enable Dura Supreme to meet growing demand with a regional manufacturing site, expanded manufacturing capacity and advantageous delivery times.

 Recently, Dura Supreme acquired the manufacturing assets of another cabinet manufacturer and that equipment and machinery, along with considerable additional investments, will be installed in Statesville at the company’s newest manufacturing location.
 Dura Supreme expects to occupy the Statesville site in April and anticipates starting production in the second half of this year.